-Before starting the generator set, test the insulation resistance of windings and check that all connections are tight and in the correct location.
-Make sure the alternator air path is clear of obstructions.
+Before starting the generator set, test the insulation resistance of windings, check all connections are tight and in the correct location.
+Ensure the alternator air path is clear of obstructions.
 Replace all covers.

 6.8 Direction of Rotation

 The direction of rotation is shown by an arrow in the fan casting.
 If the alternator must run in the other direction, please seek advice from Cummins Generator Technologies.